 A reporter for the now defunct DNAinfo followed up with the grocer, only for a spokeswoman to say that TJ's had no plans to open uptown.
 "But we absolutely appreciate and will make note of the community interest," she added.

 As Upper Manhattanites continue to remain hopeful, the online rumor mill churns with possible future locations: the new Circa on W 110th Street and Frederick Douglass Boulevard, the old Fallas/Conway store on W 116th Street and Lenox Avenue, the closed Pathmark on E 125th Street, the Hamilton Theater on W 146th Street, and even the old Coliseum Cinemas on W 181st Street and Broadway.

-In the meantime, expect a lot more long-distance grocery bag lugging.
+In the meantime, they can expect a lot more long-distance grocery lugging.